urvishvasani/Sync-Ends/Results.md

 ## Material
 For this experiment, we have used:
 * A general postman account with a single collection but multiple APIs.
-    - API developer make periodic changes to this APIs and the Sync Ends service takes care of the rest.
+    - API developer made periodic changes to these APIs and the Sync Ends service took care of the rest.
 * A slack channel along with configured Slack Bot which interacts with the Sync-Ends service.
     - Our participants who are API consumers, are added to this channel.